 In about 10% of people the illness comes back, usually about 2 to 3 weeks after recovery.

 Complications occur in about 10 to 15% of patients with typhoid.
 These usually occur after a person has been sick for 2 weeks, and can include bleeding or formation of holes in the intestine, effects on the brain function (typhoid encephalopathy), inflammation of other organs like the heart or pancreas, and infection in the lungs (pneumonia), kidneys, bladder, or spine.

 Sources & Citations

 - Victoria State Government.
 Better Health Channel.
 Typhoid and paratyphoid.
-Available at: https://www.betterhealth.vic.gov.au/health/HealthyLiving/typhoid-and-paratyphoid (accessed 15 April 2018).
+Available at: www.betterhealth.vic.gov.au/health/healthyliving/typhoid-and-paratyphoid (Accessed May 2022).

 - Australian Government, Department of Health.
 The Australian Immunisation Handbook.
 Typhoid fever.
 Available at: https://immunisationhandbook.health.gov.au/vaccine-preventable-diseases/typhoid-fever (Accessed May 2022).

 - Centers for Disease Control and Prevention.
 Typhoid Fever and Paratyphoid Fever.
 Symptoms and Treatment.
 Available at: https://www.cdc.gov/typhoid-fever/symptoms.html (Accessed May 2022).

 - Centers for Disease Control and Prevention.
 Typhoid Fever and Paratyphoid Fever.
 Questions and Answers.
 Available at: https://www.cdc.gov/typhoid-fever/sources.html (Accessed May 2022).